popolo-project/popolo-spec/data.md

     >Mr. John Q. Public, Esq.

-1. each component of the name (given names, family names, additional names, prefixes and suffixes)
+1. each component of the name (family names, given names, additional names, prefixes and suffixes)

     >To sort a list of representatives by family name, or to display an abbreviated name on a mobile device.